- 1 Backpacking Quilt Reviews

 - Pack Size: Around a loaf of bread

-The fabric is waterproof and sheds moisture, so it stays dry.
+The quilted fabric is waterproof and sheds moisture, so it stays dry.
 It’s also very breathable.
-This backpacking quilt packs down into a reasonably small size and it’s incredibly lightweight.
+This top quilt packs down into a reasonably small size and it’s incredibly lightweight.
 The drawcord at the bottom edge of the quilt helps to reduce drafts.
 This can easily cinch around a sleeping pad.
 It’s slightly noisier than some other sleeping quilts, which might be an issue for light sleepers.
-If you want a backpacking quilt that’s, in essence, a heftier survival blanket, this is it.
+If you want a camping quilt that’s, in essence, a heftier survival blanket, this is it.
 But because of that, it’s not suitable for the coldest of conditions.

 - Incredibly lightweight